GwennaelBuchet/SceneGraph.js/README.md

 * Traverser class to quicly find nodes with condition
 * Display ratio to render the same content on different screen sizes
 * Powerful particle system
+* Color manipulation
 * More than 20 events for nodes, scene and animations
 * Easily extension of CGSGNode and framework
+* Use of RequestAnimationFrame to correctly synchronize the rendering pass with the browser
 * Lots of useful functions
 * ...